 - organize a plan of study with professionals in the host country,

 - review plans with their faculty advisor, and

 - register to study abroad in the Global Health Institute.
 Independent study should be planned four-six months before travel, with all related paperwork completed no less than eight weeks prior to departure*.

 Students who pursue independent global health study must take the prerequisite course PHS640, “Foundations in Global Health Practice,” a 1-credit course that will be offered during the spring semester.
 Please see the timetable for specific information.
 Please note that PHS 718 is a prerequisite course for PHS 640.

-Students who wish to pursue study in countries on the warning list should fill out the Warning List Travel Policy and Exemption Form and submit it to the Global Health Institute at least 4 months prior to the planned study.
+Students who wish to pursue study in countries on the warning list should fill out the Warning List Travel Policy and Exemption Form and submit it to the Global Health Institute at least 12 weeks prior to the planned study.
 The request will be reviewed by a committee of faculty.
 Possible reasons for granting an exemption include: student will be pursing a unique educational experience that cannot be gained elsewhere and that is directly related to their graduate studies or career plans; student is a citizen of the country in question; student has considerable experience in the country in question.
-If your elective is approved fill out the waiver and hand it in to the GHI office.

 Upon return you will be required to submit an Academic Paper and a Reflection Essay to your academic Advisor as well as the Global Health Institute.